calflan/react-card-search/README.md

 The next thing I would like to tackle if I was to spend more time on the app, would be to implement a search by card name functionality.
 I would do this by looping over the response from the API and return the cards whose title's contain the words the user inputs.
 I would return the results as the user types, so that the feedback loop is almost instant.

+I could also improve the test coverage of the app if I spent more time on it, by testing the `onEnterPress()` function.

 Sometimes, card details have quite long descriptions that take up a lot of space in the modal, which on a mobile can mean a lot of scrolling for the user.
 So I would to trim the descriptions using the `substring()` method.
 Also, it would be nice to add a 'view more' button if I spent more time on the app, to reveal the rest of the description, should the user want to read all of it.

 Another improvement I would like to add if I spent more time on the app, would be routing.
 My plan was to implement an add to basket feature, which would allow the user to place cards in their basket at the click of a button.
 Routing would then have allowed me to take the user to their 'basket' page so they could see which cards they selected.
 I would have used `react-router` to do this.